whoamilittl3fish/todo-api/README.md

 # todo-api
+## This is todo list using FastAPI, Python, SQLite database first create and turn into `PostpreSQL` by sqlachemy lib (in progress).

-Test `FastAPI` with GET, POST, PUT, DELETE.
+Test `FastAPI` with GET, POST, PUT, DELETE with swagger UI.

 <img width="1528" height="803" alt="image" src="https://github.com/user-attachments/assets/b73d66a3-78f2-436e-9f2d-85ea6c5bde5a" />